 - Murder-Suicide: Jacqueline shoots Simon and then herself at the end.

 - Nice Job Fixing It, Villain!: Had Simon Doyle not instinctively pulled Linnet away, she would have been crushed by a falling boulder, meaning the elaborate murder would not have to be done.
-Linnet Doyle would have died of an accident, Simon would have inherited her fortune, and could have married Jaqueline.
+Linnet Doyle would have died of an apparent accident, and Simon would have inherited her fortune and could have married Jacqueline.

-- Obfuscating Disability: Simon Doyle is ruled out because he had just been shot in the foot shortly before the murder, and the idea that he would have decided to still carry out a murder plot despite being only barely able to walk, and did it so stealthily that no one saw him do it, strains plausibility too much to consider.
-But Simon was, in fact, the killer; he faked being shot, rushed off to kill the victim and ran back, then shot his own foot for real to keep up the ruse.
+- Obfuscating Disability: Simon Doyle is ruled out because he had just been shot in the leg shortly before the murder, and the idea that he would have decided to still carry out a murder plot despite being only barely able to walk, and did it so stealthily that no-one saw him do it, strains plausibility too much to consider.
+But Simon was, in fact, the killer; he faked being shot, rushed off to kill the victim and ran back, then shot his own leg for real to keep up the ruse.

 - Old Money: Miss Van Schuyler and Cornelia Robson, although only Miss Van Schuyler exhibits the stereotypical snobbishness of the upper crust.
 Poirot blows Miss Van Schuyler's mind by revealing to her that Mr. Ferguson, for whom she has developed a distinct dislike, is actually a Blue Blood who won't use his title or rely on his family's money because he's a communist.